 The Lake County General Health District (LCGHD) conducts mosquito treatment in most of the municipalities in Lake County that are densely populated.
 Treatment reduces the risk of mosquito-borne diseases and provides for a more comfortable summer environment.
 Since mosquitoes may be infected with both La Crosse and St. Louis Encephalitis Virus, and human cases with this disease have been identified in the Health District in the past, mosquitoes can be considered a public health nuisance.
 The public health significance of mosquitoes has been amplified by the recent spread of the West Nile Virus.
 The Health District is licensed through the Ohio Department of Agriculture to apply pesticides for the purpose of mosquito control.
 If you have any further questions that are not answered from this web site, please contact our offices on weekdays between 8:00 a.m. and 4:30 p.m. at (440) 350-2543 or (440) 918-2543.

-Spraying is on HOLD due to the current weather conditions.
+Spraying has concluded for the 2024 season.
 Please continue to check our website or call the Mosquito Hotline for updates.

 The Mosquito Control Program Treatment Schedule